What Can Learned Intrinsic Rewards Capture?: The Optimal Reward Problem

 \section{The Optimal Reward Problem}

-\cutsectiondown We first introduce some terminology. \begin{itemize}[leftmargin=*] \itemsep{0em} \item \textbf{Agent}: A learning system interacting with an environment.
+\cutsectiondown We first introduce some terminology. \cutlistup \begin{itemize} \itemsep{0em} \item \textbf{Agent}: A learning system interacting with an environment.
 On each step $t$ the agent selects an action $a_t$ and receives from the environment an observation $s_{t+1}$ and an \textit{extrinsic} reward $r_{t+1}$ defined by a task $\mathcal{T}$.
 The agent chooses actions based on a policy $\pi_\theta(a_t|s_t)$ parameterised by $\theta$. \item \textbf{Episode}: A finite sequence of agent-environment interactions until the end of the episode defined by the task.
-An episode return is defined as: $G^{\text{ep}} = \sum_{t=0}^{T_{\text{ep}}-1} \gamma^t r_{t+1}$, where $\gamma$ is a discount factor, and the random variable $T_{\text{ep}}$ gives the number of steps until the end of the episode. \item \textbf{Lifetime}: A finite sequence of agent-environment interactions until the end of training defined by an agent-designer, which can multiple episodes.
+An episode return is defined as: $G^{\text{ep}} = \sum_{t=0}^{T_{\text{ep}}-1} \gamma^t r_{t+1}$, where $\gamma$ is a discount factor, and the random variable $T_{\text{ep}}$ gives the number of steps until the end of the episode. \item \textbf{Lifetime}: A finite sequence of agent-environment interactions until the end of training defined by an agent-designer, which can consist of multiple episodes.
 The \textit{lifetime return} is $G^{\text{life}} = \sum_{t=0}^{T-1} \gamma^t r_{t+1}$, where $\gamma$ is a discount factor, and $T$ is the number of steps in the lifetime. \item \textbf{Intrinsic reward}: A reward function $r_{\eta}(\tau_{t+1})$ parameterised by $\eta$, where $\tau_{t} = (s_0, a_0, r_1, d_1, s_1, \ldots, r_t, d_t, s_t)$ is a lifetime history with (binary) episode terminations $d_i$. \end{itemize}

 The Optimal Reward Problem~\citep{singh2010intrinsically}, illustrated in Figure~\ref{fig:framework}, aims to learn the parameters of the intrinsic reward such that the resulting rewards achieve a learning dynamic for an RL agent that maximises the lifetime (extrinsic) return on tasks drawn from some distribution.
-Formally, the optimal reward function is defined as:
+Formally, the objective function is defined as:

 where $\Theta$ and $p(\mathcal{T})$ are an initial policy distribution and a distribution over possibly non-stationary tasks respectively.
 The likelihood of a lifetime history $\tau$ is $p_\eta(\tau | \theta_0 )= p(s_0)\prod^{T-1}_{t=0} \pi_{\theta_t} (a_t|s_t)p(d_{t+1}, r_{t+1}, s_{t+1} |s_t,a_t)$, where $\theta_t = f(\theta_{t-1}, \eta)$ is a policy parameter as updated with update function $f$, which is policy gradient in this paper.\footnote{We assume that the policy parameter is updated after each time-step throughout the paper for brevity.
 However, the parameter can be updated less frequently in practice.} Note that the optimisation of $\eta$ spans multiple lifetimes, each of which can span multiple episodes.